threefoldfoundation/www_threefold_io/content/page/careers/jobs/plan_3/plan3.md

 options: ''
 ---

-You will take ownership over the development and documentation of our low level technology components on the ThreeFold Grid.
+Take ownership of the ongoing development and documentation of the tech components that constitute the ThreeFold Grid.

 <!-- Passion at bringing a positive change to the world, Fluency in at least 2 dev languages, Understanding of what it takes to develop a large scale high tech infrastructure product, Fluent in English, Understand & follow Pareto 20/80 rule -->